 What are the common threads that help banks become digital banking leaders?
 Chet Kamat, SVP, Oracle shares insights based on Oracle's experience of working with banks across the Globe. #Banking #Digital #APIs #Fintech https://t.co/9Z4ADG02M8— Oracle Financial Services (@OracleFS) May 23, 2018

 Videos are a highly engaging media format to use in social media.
 In this tweet, Intuit posts a video of their Chief Data Officer, discussing the importance of developing an AI strategy.

 “First, we understand the problems [our customers] face.
 Then, we think about how #AI & #MachineLearning can solve those problems.”— Intuit (@Intuit) May 31, 2018

 Intuit Chief Data Officer, @aerotrekker discusses the importance of putting customers first when crafting an AI strategy. #AdobeTT @AdobeDocCloud pic.twitter.com/NlVSm4hqnR

 Infusionsoft, the e-mail marketing and sales platform post a video about an often overlooked topic their audience — small business owners and marketers — may find useful.

 After the recent Facebook and Equifax security breaches, people are becoming increasingly wary of sharing personal data.
-That’s why companies are turning to every platform (including Twitter) available to them to reassure their clients and the public that your data is safe with them.
+That’s why companies are turning to every platform (including X/Twitter) available to them to reassure their clients and the public that your data is safe with them.
 One recent well-publicized topic is GDPR.

 Box, the enterprise-level cloud company, shares how they’ve recently adapted to satisfy the new legislation.